nicolas-gautron/nicolas-gautron.github.io/README.md

 &nbsp;

-✔ 10 years of experience in PHP.
+✔ 10 years experience in PHP.

 ✔ Open to all technologies.

 &nbsp;

-Followed by a professional coach during two years, I had the chance to experience several psychological tools and models.
+Followed by a professional coach during two years, I've had the opportunity to test several psychological tools and models.
 While the Process Communication represents the way we all communicate with each other, in my case, I find the result really representative of my whole personality:
 ##### Base: thinker at 100%

 I like to organize things, to test new processes or methodologies, to fail, to test again and to adapt to new situations.
 I'm quite direct in my communication and while I'm able to assume the political part of my job, I avoid it as much as I can.